difx/difx/sites/Haystack/ehtc/Readme-Cycle5.txt

 # run polconvert on the same machine with the files
 export work=/data-sc15/difxoper

+# If $work contains multiple jubs or unprocessed jobs, set this to true,
+# which implicitly sets the -u flag on any use of $ehtc/ehtc-joblist.py.
+# If $work is more messed up than that, you're on your own.
+export uniq=true    # or export uniq=false

 # principal vars for tracking all the revisions and forth
 export exp=e18...
 export vers=?       # major correlator version